illustration of engines on a path with a checkered flag at the end, on a red labyrinth-style background

 Medium-speed gas engines

 The 34/44G and 51/60G combine high efficiency with fast start-up performance and strong stability across a wide load range.
-Both systems handle frequent cycling with minimal wear, maintain reliable output in heat or altitude and deliver competitive OPEX even at higher operating hours.
+Both systems handle frequent cycling with minimal wear, maintain reliable output in heat or at altitude, and deliver competitive OPEX even at higher operating hours.
 Their robust design and flexible operating profile make them a dependable choice for balancing plants that need consistent, future-ready performance.

-Go to 35/44G
+Go to 35/44G (TS)

-Go to 51/60G
+Go to 51/60G (TS)

 Medium-speed gas engine rendering with yellow piping and fuel icons on pale blue